03 May, 2020

 Part of: GS-II- INTERNATIONAL Issue (PT-MAINS-PERSONALITY TEST)

-Protest movements in India against the implementation of the CAA and NRC appear to have been temporarily halted, due to corona outbreak but still many countries the protest seems to reappear.
+Protest movements in India against the implementation of the CAA and NRC appear to have been temporarily halted, due to the corona outbreak but still many countries the protest seems to reappear.

 Hong Kong protest